awsdocs/amazon-sns-developer-guide/doc_source/subscription-filter-policies-as-java-collections.md

 1. Pass the string to the Amazon SNS client\.

-## Working Java Example<a name="subscription-filter-policies-working-java-example"></a>
+## Working Java example<a name="subscription-filter-policies-working-java-example"></a>

 The following example Java code demonstrates the process of providing the subscription filter policy to the Amazon SNS client\.

 ```
 /*
- * Copyright 2010-2019 Amazon.com, Inc. or its affiliates.
+ * Copyright 2010-2020 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.
  *
  * Licensed under the Apache License, Version 2.0 (the "License").
  * You may not use this file except in compliance with the License.